fette/sugjester/setup-automation.md

 </dict>
 ```

-### Adding More Tag Names
+### Changing Project IDs
-Edit the `omnifocus-export.omnifocusjs` file and modify the tag names in the export functions.
+If your project IDs are different, edit the `omnifocus-export.omnifocusjs` file and update the `projectIds` object with your actual project IDs.
+You can find project IDs by right-clicking a project in OmniFocus and selecting "Copy as Link".

 ### Changing Output Format
 The JSON structure can be customized in the export script to match your specific needs.